Context-Aware Semantic Segmentation via Stage-Wise Attention: Experiments

 \subsection{Quantitative Results}

-\paragraph{FLAIR-HUB (RGB-only UHR protocol).} Table~\ref{tab:flairhub_results} reports RGB-only segmentation performance on the FLAIR-HUB benchmark under the proposed UHR protocol.
-We compare CASWiT to the four official Swin+UPerNet RGB baselines released by the dataset authors~\cite{flairhub}, which include the Tiny, Small, Base, and Large variants trained on RGB imagery.
-Our CASWiT-Base model achieves \textbf{65.11\%}~mIoU, outperforming all RGB counterparts.
-With self-supervised pretraining (CASWiT-Base-SSL), the score further improves to \textbf{65.35\%} mIoU and even \textbf{65.83\%} mIoU when spatial and radiometric augmentations are added during training (CASWiT-Base-SSL-aug).
-For reference, the best multimodal configuration reported in~\cite{maestro}, which combines RGB, Near IR, DSM (Digital Surface Model), and Sentinel-2 time-series, reaches 65.9\%~mIoU; this highlights that our RGB-only results approach the global state-of-the-art despite relying solely on single-modality imagery.
-Beyond mIoU/mF1, CASWiT improves boundary quality: mbIoU rises from 32.57 (retrained Swin-Base) to \textbf{35.87} with CASWiT-Base (\(+3.30\)), and to \textbf{36.90} with SSL and augmentations (\(+4.33\)), consistent with the corresponding \(\Delta\)mIoU \(+1.09/+1.81\) and \(\Delta\)mF1 \(+1.07/+1.58\).
+\paragraph{FLAIR-HUB (RGB-only UHR protocol).} Table~\ref{tab:flairhub_results} reports RGB-only segmentation performance on FLAIR-HUB under the proposed UHR protocol.
+Compared with the four official Swin+UPerNet RGB baselines released by the dataset authors~\cite{flairhub}, CASWiT consistently improves performance: CASWiT-Base + UPerNet reaches 65.11\% mIoU, which further increases to 65.35\% with self-supervised pretraining and to 65.83\% with additional spatial and radiometric augmentations.
+Replacing UPerNet with SegFormer on the same CASWiT backbone yields the best result, \textbf{66.37\%} mIoU and \textbf{78.58\%} mF1, while also reducing compute from 489 to 298 GFLOPs and increasing inference speed from 15.4 to 17.9 FPS.

+For reference, the best multimodal configuration reported in~\cite{maestro} reaches 65.9\% mIoU, meaning that our best RGB-only variant surpasses this score while relying solely on RGB imagery.
+CASWiT also improves boundary quality, with mBIoU increasing from 32.57 for the retrained Swin-B + UPerNet baseline to 35.87 for CASWiT-Base + UPerNet and 36.90 for CASWiT-Base-SSL-aug + UPerNet.

+To isolate the effect of stage-wise cross-attention from model capacity, we additionally compare against a dual-branch late-fusion baseline with the same HR/LR inputs and decoder, as well as against a larger single-stream Swin-L baseline.
+The late-fusion variant reaches 64.25 mIoU, remaining below CASWiT despite using the same dual-stream setting.
+As an additional reproducible reference, retrained ISDNet reaches 52.77 mIoU on FLAIR-HUB-UHR, remaining well below all CASWiT variants.